-- Dates and times (begin and end) of all marine mammal monitoring. - Construction activities occurring during each daily observation period, including how many and what type of piles were driven or removed and by what method (i.e., impact or vibratory). - Weather parameters and water conditions during each monitoring period (e.g., wind speed, percent cover, visibility, sea state). - The number of marine mammals observed, by species, relative to the pile location and if pile driving or removal was occurring at time of sighting. - Age and sex class, if possible, of all marine mammals observed. - PSO locations during marine mammal monitoring. - Distances and bearings of each marine mammal observed to the pile being driven or removed for each sighting (if pile driving or removal was occurring at time of sighting). - Description of any marine mammal behavior patterns during observation, including direction of travel. - Number of individuals of each species (differentiated by month as appropriate) detected within the monitoring zone, and estimates of number of marine mammals

-- taken, by species (a correction factor may be applied to total take numbers, as appropriate). - Detailed information about any implementation of any mitigation triggered (e.g., shutdowns and delays), a description of specific actions that ensued, and resulting behavior of the animal, if any. - Description of attempts to distinguish between the number of individual animals taken and the number of incidences of take, such as ability to track groups or individuals.
+- (k) Submit a draft report on all monitoring conducted under the IHA within ninety calendar days of the completion of marine mammal monitoring or sixty days prior to the issuance of any subsequent IHA for this project, whichever comes first.
+A final report shall be prepared and submitted within thirty days following resolution of comments on the draft report from NMFS.
+This report must contain the informational elements described in the Marine Mammal Mitigation and Monitoring Plan, dated March 2019, including, but not limited to: - i.
+Dates and times (begin and end) of all marine mammal monitoring. - ii.
+Construction activities occurring during each daily observation period, including how many and what type of piles were driven or removed and by what method (i.e., impact or vibratory). - iii.
+Weather parameters and water conditions during each monitoring period (e.g., wind speed, percent cover, visibility, sea state). - iv.
+The number of marine mammals observed, by species, relative to the pile location and if pile driving or removal was occurring at time of sighting. - v.
+Age and sex class, if possible, of all marine mammals observed. - vi.
+PSO locations during marine mammal monitoring. - vii.
+Distances and bearings of each marine mammal observed to the pile being driven or removed for each sighting (if pile driving or removal was occurring at time of sighting). - viii.
+Description of any marine mammal behavior patterns during observation, including direction of travel. - ix.
+Number of individuals of each species (differentiated by month as appropriate) detected within the monitoring zone, and estimates of number of marine mammals taken, by species (a correction factor may be applied to total take numbers, as appropriate). - Detailed information about any implementation of any mitigation triggered (e.g., shutdowns and delays), a description of specific actions that ensued, and resulting behavior of the animal, if any. - xi.
+Description of attempts to distinguish between the number of individual animals taken and the number of incidences of take, such as ability to track groups or individuals.